sonyagreen/continuous_deployment_talk/README.md

 What came of all this?
 Having a low-angst dossier with lots of places to dig in and discuss how users were responding to the new UI update meant that the design team were able to assess it with minimal ego, and make the best decisions.
 They fixed the bugs.
 They discussed the label colors, iterated on the design to benefit readability ... and ultimately, days later, decided to roll back the label color change.
 Went from * to *

 Now, we don't often roll back big visible UI changes, so it's impressive.
 They did what was right for users, not what they wanted.

+*Here's GitHub.
 I'm proud of them.
+These are a bunch of people who work really hard to truly collaborate, and do it in really fun ways.

 Support's job is to champion for the users, in ways that best make sense ot the developers.
-Empathy goes both directions - to our users, and to our developers.
+Our empathy goes both directions - to our users, and to our developers.
 We're motivated to write up excellent bug reports, because that makes the developers happy, and more likely to fix them sooner, which is good for the users!
 It is an awesome, supportive cycle.

 ## Reasons why I did this